nolanvo5894/PyDS/README.md

 # PyDS
-small projects for learning the fundamentals
+small projects for learning the basic tools of Python for data analysis